HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 When using an incorrect `as` attribute value - as opposed to unrecognised value, such as using `style` instead of `script`; the browser will duplicate the file download as the request won't match the resource stored in the preload cache.

-_Note: While `video` is included in the spec, it isn't supported by any browser and would be treated as an invalid value and ignored._
+<p class="note">Note: While `video` is included in the spec, it isn't supported by any browser and would be treated as an invalid value and ignored.</p>

 #### Unused font files